 The Deadline to File a Claim After a Dog Bite in Philadelphia

-If you have been bitten by a dog and intend to pursue a personal injury lawsuit against the dog owner, you typically have a two-year window from the date of the incident to take action.
+If you have been bitten by a dog and intend to pursue a personal injury lawsuit against the animal’s owner, you typically have a two-year window from the date of the incident to take action.
 This two-year timeframe is applicable to the majority of cases involving dog bites and other injuries inflicted by dogs.
+That’s why it is so important to get legal counsel, begin gathering evidence, and initiate litigation as soon as possible after the attack.
+That is your best chance of being compensated for your injuries, suffering and trauma, and the expenses you incurred during your recovery.

 The Time Limit for Minors

 Often, the victims of dog bites are minors.
 If the victim of a dog bite is a minor (under 18 years old), the two-year statute of limitations does not begin until the child reaches their 18th birthday.
-This means that a minor victim has until their 20th birthday to file a dog bite lawsuit.
+This means that a minor victim has until their 20th birthday to file a lawsuit and seek justice.

 The Discovery Rule